reimagined/hacker-news-resolve/README.md

 Event Sourcing and CQRS require identifying Domain Aggregates and their corresponding commands and events.
 We can then use these events to build the required read models.

-Hacker News is a social news website focusing on computer science.
+**Hacker News** is a social news website focusing on computer science.
-Its users can post news, ask questions and comment on news, and reply to other comments.
+Its users can post news, ask questions, comment on news, and reply to comments.
-Posts are called Stories, so we will use this name in further.
+Posts are called **Stories**, so we will also use this term.

 **Users** can post **Stories** and **Comments**.
 * Story - news or question